-This blog is a project by Sven Geitmann, founder and owner of publishing house Hydrogeit Verlag.
+This blog is presented by Sven Geitmann, founder and owner of publishing house Hydrogeit Verlag.
 Both the H2-international Blog and the H2-international e-journal contain articles which are also published in the German magazine HZwei, hence the focus is on German H2- & FC-activities but there are also many texts about the worldwide fuel cell activities.

 The articles online in the blog are short versions of the longer ones, which are published in the e-journal.
 Hence only the subscribers of the e-journal can read all the interesting details.